 - Start up Dragonframe and create a new scene.

-- Once selected, click the connect button.
+- Once selected, click the CONNECT button.
 Within 3 seconds it should say connected and turn green.
-The Status should read: Connected to eMotimo ST4 (2.X.XX) these numbers will vary.
-Close out of this window by clicking OK.
+The Status should read: Connected to eMotimo ST4 (8.19.00) these numbers will vary with firmwares.